-Speaking a foreign language opens doors, whether it’s to a café in a rural Spanish village, or to a role as the go-to liaison at a global megacorporation.
-There’s no denying that languages make you more employable and demonstrate your capacity for learning, and the pandemic social distancing measures in 2020 have encouraged many to make the leap.
+Speaking a foreign language opens doors, whether it’s to a café in a rural Spanish village or to a role as the go-to liaison at a global megacorporation.
+There’s no denying that languages make you more employable and demonstrate your capacity for learning and many students who have had more time on their hands thanks to the coronavirus have become enthusiastic linguists.
 Thankfully, resources for learning from home are abundant.

 Below, we give you some suggestions for learning languages, but there are a few things that are key to know about language learning before you jump in: